alirzaj/warehouse/README.md

 # warehouse
-This is a warehouse software which holds articles with products.
+This is a warehouse software which holds articles and products.

 Using this application you can see a list of products and quantities of each.